walshie4/backup-RES-Settings/README.md

 <b>backupRESSettings</b>

+<b>The first test relase is out!</b>
+    If you would like to help in testing please download the most recent relase and make sure that all your RES browser installs are detected.
+If any are not please submit an issue and include your OS, browser name, and if you know it the location the browser stores the RES settings file at.
+Thanks!

 <b>IMPORTANT!</b>
     I have started working on re-writing the idea behind the backupRESSetting script into a cross-platform Java application.
 At first I will be implementing the browsers listed [here](http://www.reddit.com/r/Enhancement/wiki/backing_up_res_settings).
 However, eventually I will be willing to add support for any browser or OS that has not been covered.
 This readme will be updated more as the project develops.